 The policy shall establish a threshold for determining when adverse effects of service changes are borne disproportionately by low income populations.
-The disproportionate burden threshold defines statistically significant disparity and may be presented as a statistical percentage of impacts borne by low income populations.
+The disproportionate burden threshold defines statistically significant disparity and may be presented as a statistical percentage of impacts borne by low income populations as compared to impacts born by non-low income populations.
 The disproportionate burden threshold must be applied uniformly and cannot be altered until the next Title VI Program update.
-At the conclusion of the analysis, if the transit provider finds that low income populations will bear a disproportionate burden threshold.
-The provider should take steps to avoid, minimize or mitigate impacts where practicable.
+At the conclusion of the analysis, if the transit provider finds that low income populations will bear a disproportionate burden of the proposed change, the provider should take steps to avoid, minimize or mitigate impacts where practicable.
 The transit provider should describe alternatives available to low income populations affected by service changes.